leadafrik/kodisha-pwa/public/legal/TERMS_OF_SERVICE.md

 These Terms are drafted in English.
 Any translation is provided for convenience only.
 In case of conflict, the English version prevails.

 ### 16.10 Relationship
-Nothing in these Terms creates a partnership, joint venture, employment, or agency relationship between you and Kodisha.
+Nothing in these Terms creates a partnership, joint venture, employment, or agency relationship between you and Mamamboga Digital.

 ---

 ## 17. SPECIAL PROVISIONS FOR AGRICULTURAL TRANSACTIONS

 ### 17.1 Seasonal Considerations
 Users acknowledge that agricultural activities are subject to weather, pests, disease, and market fluctuations.
-Kodisha is not responsible for crop failures, natural disasters, or price volatility.
+Mamamboga Digital is not responsible for crop failures, natural disasters, or price volatility.

 ### 17.2 Environmental Compliance
 Users must comply with the Environmental Management and Coordination Act (1999) and avoid activities that cause environmental degradation.